nersent/qpace/README.md

 ## Features

-- Bindings for Python and JavaScript (WebAssembly)
+- Bindings for Python, JavaScript (WebAssembly) and Node.js (NAPI)

-- Simple, yet powerful and fully typed API
+- Simple, powerful and fully typed API

 - **Pine compiler - run your indicators/strategies from Python/JavaScript with accurate results**